bgctw/Bigleaf.jl/docs/src/walkthrough.md

 Many functions provide constant empirical parameters.
-Those can be changed by overriding the default values with [`BigleafConstants`](@ref) and passing this Dictionary to the respective function.
+Those can be changed by overriding the default values with [`BigleafConstants`](@ref) and passing this Struct to the respective function.